alisiikh/scheduler_bot/template/md/start_command_prompt.md

 Choose a command from:
-'schedule' - schedule a delayed one-time notification 'repeat' - schedule a repeatable notification 'firenow' - fire all of your jobs in current chat now 'abort' - abort a single running job
-'abortall' - abort all of your currently running jobs
+'schedule' - schedule a delayed one-time notification 'repeat' - schedule a repeatable notification 'firenow' - fire all of your notifications run in current conversation 'abort' - abort a single running notification 'abortall' - abort all of your currently running notifications 'update' - update repeatable notification